[Originally published in June, 2020, this article has been updated to November, 2021]

 It is with this thought that I write this article with hope.

-I hope our American conservative media will develop our own positive 1623 Project counter-narrative to the one that the Times is now ramming into our media, schools, and our children’s minds.
-At a bare minimum both narratives should be taught side-by-side in our schools.
+I hope our American conservative media will develop our own positive Project 1623 counter-narrative to the one that the Times has been ramming into our media, schools, and our children’s minds.
+At a minimum, both narratives should be taught side-by-side in our schools.

-And in the near term, as the Democrat Party slides ever-more-leftward toward socialism, it is the 1623 narrative that is far more relevant today for We the People.
+And in the near term, as the Democrat Party slides ever-more-leftward toward socialism, racialized Marxism, and communism, it is the 1623 narrative that is far more relevant today for We the People.

 In November, 1620, the Pilgrims landed at Plymouth Rock.
 They promptly lost half their population to starvation, sickness, and exposure that first winter, and they fared little better the second winter.
 We were all taught that a Native American named Squanto taught the survivors to fish, plant corn, use fertilizer, and hunt deer.
 While mostly true, it is the lesser half of the story.